nikgalanop/edsger/doc/README.md

       1. Only a pointer can be converted to another pointer.
 When converting a pointer, the code that is produced by the compiler does **not** convert the data that the pointer points to.
 The resulting pointer simply "acts" like it points to data that have the type that is implied from the casting clause.

+⚠️ Known issue: <br>
+Accessing a type casted pointer is unstable and can give different results, depending on if the user enabled optimizations or not.
+In general, pointer type casting is to be avoided. :)

 ## Miscellaneous
 ### Grammar Conflicts